 Turin, in Italy, is a former industrial city that was completely redesigned for the 2006 Olympics.
 It’s now one of the most pleasant Italian cities to visit!

-Just like other more visited Italian cities such as Rome or Venice, Turin clearly deserves to be visited for a weekend or a few more days.
-With its world-class museums such as the National Cinema Museum and National Automobile Museums, royal residences, magnificent squares and churches.
-You will find in Turin everything that makes Italy charming.
+With its world-class museums such as the National Cinema Museum and National Automobile Museums, royal residences, magnificent squares and churches you will find in Turin everything that makes Italy charming.

 So, what are the best places to visit in Turin?
+Where to stay?
 Let’s find out!

 - Things to Do in Turin: The 20 Best Places to visit + Highlights